zhang1980s/ws-latency-lab/ws-latency-app-golang/README.md

-# WebSocket Latency Test Application
+# WebSocket Latency Test Application (Go Implementation)

 A high-performance WebSocket latency testing tool written in Go.
 This application measures the round-trip time (RTT) between a WebSocket client and server with precise microsecond timing.